North Toronto Auction

 How do I register?

-You can register in-person for the live auctions when you come for preview or the day of the auction.
+TO BID IN PERSON - You can register in-person for the live auctions when you come for preview or the day of the auction.
 All you need is a valid Ontario driver’s license.
+Registration is free.
+Admission is free.

-You can register by going to the home page of our website and clicking on the “Sign up to Bid” button.
+TO BID ONLINE – You can register to bid online by going to the home page of our website and clicking on the “Sign up to Bid” button.
 You can also download the mobile app.
 AutoGavel, and register via the app.
 To complete registration, you will be asked to upload a copy of your driver’s license.
 You will also land on a paywall page.
-In order to register, you either need to leave a $500 security deposit, or purchase a Pro-Subscription for $120+HST (for all public auctions, online and live).
+In order to register, you need to leave a $500 security deposit.
 The $500 security deposit is returned to you 3 business days following the auction.
-The pro-subscription is non-refundable.

 Can I preview the vehicles in person?

 Yes, you can!
-Our yard is open for previewing Tuesday to Friday from 8:30 AM to 5 PM the week leading up to public auctions.
+Our yard is open for previewing Tuesday to Friday from 8:30 AM to 5 PM the week leading up to public live auctions; and Tuesday to Thursday for public timed auctions.
 We strongly encourage you to come and inspect the vehicles before bidding on them.

 What if I don’t have a driver’s license?